Andrettin/Wyrmsun/readme.txt

 * Buildings
 - The Dwarven and Teuton Dock buildings are now buildable in RTS mode.
 - Guard Towers now provide +1 range for the ranged units attacking from within them.
+- Buildings no longer provide experience when destroyed.

 * Heroes
 - Custom heroes can now be created in the quest interface, and if one is selected the hero will appear alongside your starting units in quest scenarios.
 For now custom heroes are limited to dwarven Axefighters/Steelclads/Stonelords.